Live and Let Die (song): Release and aftermath

-"Live and Let Die" was not featured on a McCartney album until the Wings Greatest compilation in 1978, and was included again on 1987's All the Best!, 2001's Wingspan: Hits and History, 2016's Pure McCartney, and in 2018 as a restored bonus track on a reissue of Red Rose Speedway.
-The entire soundtrack also was released in quadrophonic.
+A live version of "Live and Let Die" appeared on the album Wings Over America (1976), but the studio version did not feature on any McCartney album prior to the 1978 compilation Wings Greatest, and was included again on 1987's All the Best!, 2001's Wingspan: Hits and History, 2016's Pure McCartney, in 2018 as a restored bonus track on a reissue of Red Rose Speedway, and 2025's Wings.
+The entire soundtrack was also released in quadrophonic.
 It was also included on The 7" Singles Box in 2022.

 United Artists promoted the song in trade advertisements for Academy Award consideration, though producer Broccoli opposed the marketing tactic as unnecessary.
 The song became the first James Bond theme song to be nominated for an Academy Award for Best Original Song (garnering McCartney his second Academy Award nomination and Linda McCartney her first).
 In the Academy Award performance of the song at the 46th Academy Awards, entertainer Connie Stevens dressed in a "silver-lamé outfit" with a Native American-looking headdress "descended from the ceiling" and then was "variously lifted and tossed about" by dancers dressed in various colours until she left the scene.
 The song lost to the eponymous theme song from the film The Way We Were.

 In Wings' live performances of the song, the instrumental break featured flashpots and a laser light show.
 McCartney has continued to play the song on his solo tours, often using pyrotechnics.
 "Live and Let Die" is the only song to appear on all of McCartney's live albums (except for the 1991 acoustic-based Unplugged).

 Following the 9/11 attacks, the song was placed on Clear Channel's list of inappropriate song titles.

 The song with an extended introduction was included in the movie Shrek the Third (2007) and on its soundtrack.
 It was also used to underscore the montage celebrating the 60th anniversary of the James Bond franchise, as presented at the 94th Academy Awards in 2022.
 Thai singer Lisa performed "Live and Let Die" at the 97th Academy Awards as part of a musical tribute to James Bond.